RealKaiser/tsuserverCC/README.md

     - Holds your end of the ongoing call so you can speak to people outside the call.
 * **bgslist**
     - Lists all official backgrounds on the server.

-### Party Commands
-* **party**
-    - Shows the user's current party.
-    - If the user is not in a party, shows all parties on the server.
-    - If the user is the leader of their party, shows party members' roles.
-* **parties**
-    - Shows all parties on the server.
-* **createparty** "name"
-    - Creates a party and makes user the leader.
-    - Created party will be private/locked by default.
-* **partyinvite** "id"
-    - Invites a user to your party.
-Party must be locked.
-* **joinparty** "party ID"
-    - Join a party.
-Party must either be public or the user must be invited.
-* **leaveparty**
-    - Leave the current party.
-* **p** "message"
-    - Same as **g**, but only visible to other members of your party.
-* **partynote** "note"
-    - Add a note to the party notepad.
-    - Show the party notepad instead if no arguments are given.
-* **mgvote** "subject"
-    - Vote on a subject.
-If user has extra 'voting power,' they may vote more than once.
-    - If used by party leader, show current vote tally.

-#### Party Leader-only Commands
-* **addrole "id" "role"**
-    - Adds a role a party member.
-* **rolesvisible**
-    - Toggles whether the roles are visible for everyone in the party.
-* **unlockparty**
-    - Makes current party public.
-* **lockparty**
-    - Makes current party private.
-* **clearpartynote**
-    - Clear the party notepad.
-* **partykick** "id"
-    - Kick the specified user from your party.
-* **destroyparty**
-    - Destroys the current party.
-* **mgroles** "opt. custom roles"
-    - If there enough members in your party, randomly assign party members, excluding the leader, Main Game roles.
-    - For custom roles, syntax is as above. e.g. `/mgroles Imitator Wildcard Scapegoat`
-* **clearroles**
-    - Clears all party members' roles, and resets their 'voting power'.
-* **startmgvote** "subjects"
-    - Start a party vote on subjects provided, e.g. `/startmgvote Sara Sou Keiji`.
-Resets everyone's 'voting power'.
-* **revealmgvote**
-    - Post the tally in current area's OOC and restore 'voting power'.
-* **mgvp** "id" "+/-"
-    - Check a party member's 'voting power' or increase/decrease it.
-    - Default voting power is 0 (one vote) except for the Sacrifice role, which is 1 (two votes).

 ### CM Commands
 * **listenall**